-E-games boost physical activity in children; might be a weapon in the battle against obesityJanuary 9th, 2013 in Health /
+E-games boost physical activity in children; might be a weapon in the battle against obesityJanuary 9, 2013 in Medicine & Health / Health

 Video games have been blamed for contributing to the epidemic of childhood obesity in the United States.
 But a new study by researchers at the George Washington University School of Public Health and Health Services (SPHHS) suggests that certain blood-pumping video games can actually boost energy expenditures among inner city children, a group that is at high risk for unhealthy weight gain.

 The study, "Can E-gaming be Useful for Achieving Recommended Levels of Moderate to Vigorous-Intensity Physical Activity in Inner-City Children," will appear January 9 in the online edition of the scientific journal Games for Health.